cristinaa23/Depression_TopicModeling/README.md

 ## Methodology

 In this code, we has created a code for topic modeling.
 For doing this, we have preprocessed the texts with the spacy package "en_core_web_sm" in order to tokenise them, extract POS tags, etc. Stopwords and other characters have been removed and only open-class words have been kept.
 Finally, in this preprocessing, the 100 most frequent collocations have been extracted and all the preprocessing has been saved in a new column.
-Subsequently, it has been vectorised and an LDA model has been created which is able to differentiate 100 topics in the texts.
+Subsequently, it has been vectorised and an LDA model has been created, which is able to differentiate 100 topics in the texts.

 ## Results